justinjianto/DH110/README.md

 ## Design Statement

-The main issues are that current music production apps are **nonintuitive, expensive,** and**, separate doing and learning**.
+The main issues are that current music production apps are **nonintuitive, expensive,** and, **separate doing and learning**.
 Thus, this limits the application to people who already have extensive knowledge in the domain or have friends that can teach them, leaving people who want to learn from scratch frustrated.
-My product allows for a **large general demographic** to learn music production, **share it with friends**, for those who take it more casual or are just starting out, providing a frustration free solution.
+My product allows for a large general demographic to **learn and create music production on the same platform**, **shar/collaborate with friends**, for those who take it more casual or are just starting out, providing a frustration **free** solution.

 ## Competitor analysis